 4. Keep your heart open

-Bring flowers into your life, as they’re healing, gentle for your energy and open your heart to love.
+Bring flowers into your life as they’re healing, gentle for your energy and they can open your heart to love.
 Visualize your heart surrounded by pink light, or buy pink roses and inhale the fragrance.
-Alternatively, you may hold a rose quartz crystal close to your heart and/or prayer to feel fulfilled.
-The more that you open your heart, the more love, joy, and peace you’ll feel.
+Pray to feel fulfilled and at peace.
+The more that you open your heart to divine love, the more love, and peace you’ll feel.

 Happy Valentine’s Day, beautiful.